Skip to Content

 The residence permit applications of unaccompanied minors and the applications submitted by family members of a minor (sponsor) who is already living in Finland with a residence permit are processed urgently.
 Other applications are processed in the order of arrival.
 If we need additional information concerning your application, we will contact you.

-8. My family member was issued with a residence permit in Finland, and their residence permit card was sent to the mission in Tehran.
-They have left Iran because of the bombardment, however.
+11. My family member was issued with a residence permit in Finland, and their residence permit card was sent to the mission in Tehran.
+They have left Iran.
 How can they get their residence permit card?

 Your family member should contact the mission in Tehran to try and agree on how they can get their residence permit card.